TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 Sending a message to a [standard SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html) is not idempotent.
 You will end up with duplicate messages in the queue.
 There's no point in trying to prevent this from happening as SQS has at least once delivery semantics.
 If SQS may itself occasionally deliver a message twice, you need to handle duplicated messages in the consumer.

 SQS message delivery is fault tolerant and highly scalable.
 The Lambda integration automatically scales up the number of concurrent lambda function invocations.
 Messages are retained for up to 14 days.
 Messages remain in the queue until the consumer has acknowledged successful processing by explicitly deleting the message.
 After a configurable [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html), undeleted messages become eligible for redelivery.
+We'll use this to our advantage to ensure that snapshot creation eventually completes.
+The message triggering snapshot creation stays in the queue until it's done while we manipulate the visibility timeout to defer and resume execution as needed.

 ## Pending Snapshots Table